solo-io/solo-docs/squash/docs/overview/_index.md

 EXPOSE 8080
 ```

-To build everything conviently, you can add a `Makefile` (replace  <YOUR REPO HERE> with the appropreate value):
+To build everything conveniently, you can add a `Makefile` (replace  <YOUR REPO HERE> with the appropriate value):

 ```
 microservice:
 	GOOS=linux CGO_ENABLED=0 go build -gcflags "-N -l" -o microservice